yunwilliamyu/opal/readme.txt

     Vowpal Wabbit >= 8.3.0
     scikit-learn

+    This code has been tested with GCC 4.8.4 on Ubuntu 14.04 and 16.04, running under Bash 4.3.11.
+There are reports of compilation errors on Mac OS X, so YMMV.

 1. Directory structure
 data/: training and testing data should be given a subfolder here
     A1/: a small size example.